EndBug/add-and-commit/README.md

     # Default: github_actor
     default_author: github_actor

-    # The message for the commit
+    # The message for the commit.
     # Default: 'Commit from GitHub Actions (name of the workflow)'
     message: 'Your commit message'